 That’s where the Legion Gaming computers come in, Lenovo took what they learned and built the Legion line by drawing on that information.
 “Cooler thermals, extended battery life, TrueStrike keyboard upgrades, and more immersive displays supercharge play-ability and performance across the latest Lenovo Legion™ lineup” -from Lenovo.

 So What Are Gamers Looking For According To Their Study?

-You play a game and you want a good experience.
+You kick back in a good gaming chair to play a game and you want a good experience.
 It’s no surprise that good graphics are at the top of the list.

 They can further break this down into a powerful graphics card, or GPU, a good screen resolution, as well as a high refresh rate.